GRAINS-Rains in drought-hit Argentina pressure CBOT grain, soy futures

 Argentina is the world's leading exporter of processed soy, but its usually green Pampas plains have been hit by a historic drought that is preventing many farmers from planting their fields.

 Rain showers crossed Argentina on Friday and Saturday, bringing needed moisture to just over half its corn and soy area, Commodity Weather Group said.
-More limited rains next week will allow crop stress to expand, it said.
+More limited rains next week will allow crop stress to expand, the firm said.

-Still the showers helped drive down futures prices at a time when the United States faces competition for export business from South America, said Don Roose, president of broker U.S. Commodities.
+The weekend showers helped drive down futures prices at a time when the United States faces competition for export business from South America, and Brazil will soon harvest its next soybean crop, said Don Roose, president of broker U.S. Commodities.

 "At these levels, with the competition in the world, if the weather pattern changes at all, there's premium that can come out of the market," Roose said.